ndrarmstrong/web/_posts/2009-09-01-the-ideal-work-term-progression-for-computer-engineers-part-vi.markdown

 layout: post
 published: true
 title: The Ideal Work Term Progression for Computer Engineers, part VI
+excerpt: The last article in a series on what you should be doing for each co-op work term.
 ---

 With their Computer Engineering degrees now complete, my classmates (and I, in a sense) are now working at -- or